miyuki-starmiya/javascript/react/README.md

 it is classified `Function components` or `Class components`.
 **its initials must be capitalized**

-- have to divide components
+- we have to divide components
 - Component(props) is pure. in other words, props can't be changed
 - unless you set return value, component's return value becomes undefined
 - props require Object Type not Primitive Type